MAINSUP/Airbus-Ship-Detection-Challenge/README.md

 Python files .py and .py can be used for model training and model inference, respectively.
 To run, input files should be located in the same directory as script files.

-✔Please check requirements.txt for required libriaries for running the code.
+✔Please check requirements.txt to get required libriaries for running the code.